CLAT Quantitative Techniques 2026: Topic, Syllabus, Pattern, Question Paper

 CLAT Quantitative Techniques Syllabus

-Similar to other sections in the CLAT exam, the CLAT maths too contains different sets of questions that are based on a given set of passage or data.
+Similar to other sections in the CLAT exam, the CLAT maths also contains different questions based on a given set of passage or data.

 What type of Questions will be Asked?